bradymholt/dotfiles/README.md

 # dotfiles

-This is my system configuration for OS X consisting of config "dotfiles" and shell scripts.
+This is my system configuration for macOS consisting of config "dotfiles" and shell scripts.

 ## Usage